forons/forons.github.io/index.md

 # About me

 I am Daniele Foroni and I am working as Senior Full-Stack Data Scientist at [Stats Perform][statsperform].
+In particupar, I create predictive model for various football-related analysis, following the end-to-end process of the model, from the data ingestion and feature creation, through the model tuning, to the deployment in production.
+Among the various technologies, we use standard machine learning, deep neural networks, and the AWS ecosystem.

 Previously, I was a Staff Big Data Research Engineer at [Huawei MRC - Munichn Research Center][huawei] in Munich, Germany.